curvegrid/go-ethereum-wiki/Accounts---key-storage-specification.md

 3. Copy-paste of account addresses to easily use when receiving funds.
 4. Choosing one of the available accounts when sending a tx.
 5. Typing password when accessing one of the hot wallet keys
-6. Showing the possible ways to temporarily input cold wallet keys when needed
+6. Showing the possible ways to temporarily input wallet keys when needed

 ## RPC API